ExposUM 2023 Call for Research Proposals: The Emerging Exposome

 1. Strengthen the monitoring of environmental exposures,

-3. Improve fundamental knowledge of biological mechanisms,
+3. To improve our fundamental understanding of biological mechanisms,

 4. Study the consequences for human health.